fasttime/JScrewIt/Features.md

 _Available in Firefox, Chrome, Internet Explorer, Safari 9.0+, Opera, Microsoft Edge, Android Browser and Node.js._
 <a name="SAFARI70"></a>
 ### `SAFARI70`
-Features available in Safari 7.0.
+Features available in Safari 7.0 or later.
 <a name="SAFARI71"></a>
 ### `SAFARI71`
-Features available in Safari 7.1.
+Features available in Safari 7.1 or later.
 <a name="SAFARI80"></a>
 ### `SAFARI80`
-Features available in Safari 8.0.
+Features available in Safari 8.0 or later.
 <a name="SAFARI90"></a>
 ### `SAFARI90`
 Features available in Safari 9.0 or later.